adg0378/Team_Abstract/docs/Setup.md

 The Gazebo simulator is included with the PX4 software.

-Clone the main px4 repository (recursively, as there are submodules)
+Clone the v1.15 branch of the px4 repository (recursively, as there are submodules).

-NOTE: CC-simulator's px4_msgs is v1.15, so the corresponding branch of PX4/Gazebo should be cloned:

 ```
 git clone https://github.com/PX4/PX4-Autopilot.git --recursive -b release/1.15